Convert native and scanned PDFs into editable documents for just $19.99

 PDFs are great until you realize there is an error that you want to correct, and don't have access to the original file used to create it.
 There isn't always enough time to recreate the document, and using something that has an error isn't a great option either.
 Luckily, there is some great software available that will help you through this process, and right now you can save big on it.

-Meet PDFConverterOCR, a simple way to convert those documents into Word, PowerPoint, Excel or other files to easily edit.
+Meet PDFConverterOCR 5, a simple way to convert those documents into Word, PowerPoint, Excel or other files to easily edit.
 You'll retain the same original fonts, images and formatting when scanning it in, so you don't have to redo a bunch of work to correct single issues, which is great.

 Some of the other great features include: